superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 The power device will be researched and primarily developed by Reese Gilbert due to his specialization in power systems.
 Chris Bradley will be observing and acting as Reese's customer because of their similar expertise.

 Gabriel Buckner and Mathias Hagewood will be heading the signal processing aspect, specifically the communication between the sensors and the jetson nano.
 This fits well with their experience in embedded systems and Gabriel's experience in signal processing.
-Caleb Bucher will observe and act as Gabriel's and Mathias's customers to ensure their work fits the team's vision.
+Caleb Bucher will be observing and acting as Gabriel's and Mathias's customers to ensure their work fits the team's vision.

-Caleb Bucher and Chris Bradley will develop the controller, the controller's user interface, and the cognitive test device as these two modules go hand in hand.
+Caleb Bucher and Chris Bradley will be developing the controller, its user interface, and the cognitive test device as these two modules go hand in hand.
 Their circuit, programming, and microcomputer expertise will be required to complete this task.
 Reese Gilbert and Mathias Hagewood will be observing and acting as customers due to their similar experience in circuitry.

 Lastly, Reese Gilbert, Caleb Bucher, and Mathias Hagewood will innovate the vitals sensor.
 Reese's combinational logic experience, Caleb's circuit design experience, and Mathias's software experience will all be required to develop this technology.
 Gabriel Buckner will be observing and acting as a customer due to his expertise in signals and embedded systems.